Test in production without watermarks.

 If you selected a console application, the project will now create its structure and open the program.cs file, allowing you to enter the program's code and build or execute it.

-Enter the next command into the NuGet Package Manager Console.
+Enter the following command into the NuGet Package Manager Console to install the ZXing library:

 Install-Package ZXing.Net.Bindings.Windows.Compatibility

-Alternatively, we can get the item using the NuGet package manager tool.
+Alternatively, you can get the package using the NuGet package manager tool.
 Like the illustration below.
 Try installing the first result you choose.

-We are able to create a barcode using the below sample code.
-ZXing allows us to create more than 10 types of barcode format.
+We can create a barcode using the following sample code.
+ZXing allows us to create more than 10 types of barcode formats.

 using ZXing.Windows.Compatibility;